naughtyfruit53/FastApiv1.6/docs/adr/ADR-001-multi-tenant-service-crm.md

 ## Context

-The TRITIQ ERP system currently supports multi-tenant financial and inventory management.
+The TRITIQ BOS system currently supports multi-tenant financial and inventory management.
 We need to extend this platform to support service-oriented businesses with customer relationship management (CRM) capabilities, appointment scheduling, and technician management while maintaining the existing multi-tenant architecture.

 ### Current Architecture Strengths
 - Well-established multi-tenancy with organization-based data isolation